This Website is not fully compatible with Internet Explorer.

 So how do you take advantage of simulation to get tangible business benefits and develop new methods?

-This exclusive NAFEMS seminar will give you an insight into just how widely-used simulation is becoming in the food and drink industry, and let you peak behind the scenes at how some major corporations and research institutes are transforming their processes and products using simulation.
+This exclusive NAFEMS seminar gave an insight into just how widely-used simulation is becoming in the food and drink industry, and let attendees peak behind the scenes at how some major corporations and research institutes are transforming their processes and products using simulation.

-An inspiring agenda features industry leaders, high-level academics, and end-users, who will be addressing industry challenges, implementation issues, and more in this ground-breaking industry-specific seminar.
+An inspiring agenda featured industry leaders, high-level academics, and end-users, who addressed industry challenges, implementation issues, and more in this ground-breaking industry-specific seminar.

-As well as looking at the breadth of modelling applications in the industry, the seminar will address some specific challenges including feedstock variation, in-line material characterisation, and how such modelling leads to cost-effective process optimisation.
+As well as looking at the breadth of modelling applications in the industry, the seminar addressed some specific challenges including feedstock variation, in-line material characterisation, and how such modelling leads to cost-effective process optimisation.

 Agenda